anggrayudi/SimpleStorage/JAVA_COMPATIBILITY.md

 # Java Compatibility

-Kotlin is fully compatible with Java, meaning that all Kotlin code are readable in Java.
+Kotlin is compatible with Java, meaning that Kotlin code is readable in Java.

 ## How to use?